Monday, May 19, 2008

 When using this butter, leave it in the freezer until right before use.

-The butter should easily peel away from the paper.
+When frozen, the butter should easily peel away from the paper.
 See?

 If the butter is too thin, it may crumble or stick to the paper so work slowly at first.
 It doesn't really matter if the butter breaks since it is going to be used right away but it is harder to handle.